exosite/exosense_recipes/MachineQ/README.md

 - In "Integrations" select "ADD OUTPUT PROFILE"
 - Whithin the output profile created, add a REST Profile
-- The URL for the REST Profile should be ```https://<product_id>.apps.exosite.io/data_in``` where ```product_id``` can be found in Murano **TODO: improve this description**
+- The URL for the REST Profile should be ```https://machineqgtw01.apps.exosite.io/vendor/data_in```

 ## Configure ExoSense
-Before configuring, ensure the product is connected to ExoSense
+## Add the MachineQ IoT Connector to ExoSense

-You can check this by, inside ExoSense, navigating to "setup" in the left navigation pane.
-From there, navigate to the "DATA SOURCES" page.
-On this page, the connected products are listed.

-If your product is not connected, contact support at support@exosite.com
+- Navigate to the [MachineQ IoT Connector](https://www.exosite.io/business//exchange/catalog/component/5d88fbf56dc7611e62f200b1) in the IoT Marketplace
+- Select `ADD TO SOLUTION`
+- Select your ExoSense solution

 ### Claim the device
 Claiming a device associates the device with a group, allowing for device organization and user permission control.